 After power is applied to the altimeter you have approximately 25 seconds to install it and close the rocket before it begins looking for a pressure change to signify launch.
 If you are handling the altimeter after the 25 second period has elapsed, you could trigger it prematurely.
-When the altimeter is sounding the periodic "launch ready" chirp it is very sensitive to handling, wind gusts, and light in the sensor hole.
+When the altimeter is putting out the periodic "launch ready" chirp/flash it is sensitive to handling, wind gusts, and light in the sensor hole.
 The altimeter should be safely inside the rocket with the altimeter compartment closed before this occurs.